 Changes in the bond issuance plans for other issuers of tax-supported debt may include the expansion of existing programs or the creation of a new debt financing program.
 In the past, significant new debt has factored into the affordability analysis that had not been accounted for or contemplated in the prior years' report.
-The impact of previously unplanned debt on the affordability ratios and process has been a topic of discussion in recent years and resulted in the Committee's recommendation in the 2011 Report that the Administration coordinate the issuance plans for all issuers of tax-supported debt.
-The Committee has recommended an aggregate total of \$1,096.5 million in new issuances in fiscal year 2016.
+The impact of previously unplanned debt on the affordability ratios and process resulted in the Committee's recommendation in the 2011 Report that the Administration coordinate the issuance plans for all issuers of tax-supported debt.
+The Committee has recommended an aggregate total of \$1,036 million in new issuances in fiscal year 2017.
 The changes in the issuance plans of other components of tax-supported debt also appear to pose limited risk at this time.